Newsfeed Now: Senate passes $3.5 trillion budget bill; Barbie created in honor of doctor’s fight against COVID

 See the full story on FOX 46 Charlotte

-Frontline workers have been some of the biggest heroes during the pandemic and now six of them are have been honored with Barbie’s created in their likeness.
+Frontline workers have been some of the biggest heroes during the pandemic and now six of them have been honored with a Barbie created in their likeness.
 It’s part of an initiative from Mattel honoring workers for their fight against COVID-19, and one doll is a doctor from Las Vegas.

 See the full story on 8 News Now